Pengalu/ESEEBotLib/README.md

 This development envo is designed to be used with VSCode in conjunction with Arduino IDE.
 Write classes on VSCode in raw C++, write sketches / .ino files in Arduino IDE.
 Please, deploy code from Arduino IDE.
 The VSCode environment has to be configured individually for each board.

+## Installation

+Drag and drop the repo into your Arduino IDE's library folder.
+If you can't find it, make a folder titled "libraries" in your Arduino IDE sketchbook directory.
+Import with `#include <ESEEBotLib.h>`

+## Hardware (WIP)

 Uses a DRV8833 motor H-Bridge to drive the motors off an Arduino.
 Default pinouts from the Arduino are:
 |Arduino|H-bridge|